 These easy black eyed peas are made with dried peas, slow cooked with a simple combination of bacon, ham hock, and seasonings.

 For this recipe, the black-eyed peas are cooked separately on the stovetop until tender and then they're added to the remaining ingredients in the slow cooker.
 Many people have difficulty with peas and beans becoming tender in the slow cooker.
-This can be caused by salt or acidic ingredients, hardness of the water, or the age of the peas or beans.
+This can be caused by salt or acidic ingredients, the hardness of the water, or the age of the peas or beans.
 Pre-cooking the peas ensures the peas will be tender and done in a reasonable amount of time.

 - 1 pound dried black-eyed peas